alexle/alexle.github.com/posts/change-one-word.markdown

 How many people would give anything to switch spots with me?
 To them, they'd probably feel this moment was a gift.
 Something to be appreciated.
 That they **get** to run this race.

-And that's the secret.
-Once I harnessed it, my view of the race changed dramatically.
-It enabled me to overcome any hill and dark place I encountered to finish in [6:57][1].
+Once I grasped that fact, my view of the race changed dramatically.
+It helped me overcome any hill and dark place I encountered and ultimately finish in [6:57][1].

-## Change One Word ##
+## You Don't Have To, You Get To ##

-Instead of always thinking you "have" to do something, switch the word with "get".
+That's all there is to it.
+Instead of always thinking you "have" to do something, switch it to you "get" to do it.

 * I get to go to the gym
 * I get to do homework for college